leoole100/MQH/README.md

 # Modelling Quantum Hardware: Project
-Final project for the course Modelling Quantum Hardware at the University Konstanz.
+Final project for the course *Modeling quantum hardware: open dynamics and control* by *Javier del Pino* at the *University Konstanz*.

 ## Project Description
 Researching squeezing in a quantum optomechanical system.